jonnyhuck/OSTN02-Script/README.md

 To run, use:
 `bash ./transformation.sh`

-For more information, an dsome examples, see the blog post [here](https://geographicalinformation.science/2015/11/09/transforming-between-osgb36-and-wgs84-using-ostn02/).
+For more information, and some examples, see the blog post [here](https://geographicalinformation.science/2015/11/09/transforming-between-osgb36-and-wgs84-using-ostn02/).

 Requirements:
 * Python 2.7